 Note If you want your browser to remember your account and password, you can select Remember Password before you click Log On.

 - If the system displays a message, asking you to add the CIDR block of the DMS server to the IP address whitelist of the RDS instance, click Set a Whitelist.
-For more information, see Configure a whitelist for an RDS for SQL Server instance.
+For more information, see Configure a whitelist for an RDS SQL Server instance.

 - After the whitelist is configured, click Log On.